Start here for all things distlib.

 - The package distlib.util, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in distlib.

 Distlib is intended to be used on any Python version >= 2.6 and is tested on Python versions 2.6, 2.7, 3.1, 3.2, and 3.3 on Linux, Windows, and Mac OS X (not all versions are tested on all platforms, but are expected to work correctly).

-The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. To work with the project, you can download a release from PyPI, or clone the source repository or download a tarball from it.
+The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. No release has yet been made: to work with the project, you need to clone the source repository or download a tarball from it.

 Coverage results are available at:

 The source repository for the project is on BitBucket:

 You can leave feedback by raising a new issue on the issue tracker (BitBucket registration not necessary, but recommended).